Donald Trump's war with Twitter is about much more than his anger at being fact-checked – it's a sign he's worried

 According to Gallup, three-quarters of Americans say they have seen, read or heard about Trumps tweets "a lot, or a fair amount".

-That's despite only 26 per cent of Americans having an account themselves, and just 30 per cent of that cohort – roughly eight per cent of the population – following Trump.
+That's despite only 26 per cent of Americans having an account themselves, and just 30 per cent of that cohort – roughly 8 per cent of the population – following Trump.

-"Fifty-five per cent of those who follow Trump on Twitter say they read all or most of his tweets, with another 25 per cent saying they read some, Gallup said.
+"Fifty-five per cent of those who follow Trump on Twitter say they read all or most of his tweets, with another 25 per cent saying they read some," Gallup said.

-"Taking all of this into account, four per cent of Americans overall have a Twitter account, follow Trump's account and read all or most of his tweets," Gallup said.
+"Taking all of this into account, 4 per cent of Americans overall have a Twitter account, follow Trump's account and read all or most of his tweets," Gallup said.

-"The percentage reading Trump's tweets directly rises to six per cent when including those who say they read some of his postings."
+"The percentage reading Trump's tweets directly rises to 6 per cent when including those who say they read some of his postings."

 That's not a huge number, but it doesn't matter.